abonfo/hugo-bootstrap-carousel-lightbox-shortcode/README.md

 This is a hugo module for a **shortcode** template `carousel.html` that shows one or multiple bootstrap 5 carousels in a single page.

 The images for each carousel are pulled from **single subdirectories** inside your page bundle.
-The carousels have the lightbox2 functionality.
+The carousels can have the lightbox2 functionality (option can be set per-carousel).

-The caption for the images in a subdirectory can be fetched from the images filename or from the **EXIF metadata _.ImageDescription_**.
+The caption for the images in a subdirectory can be fetched from the images **filename** or from the **EXIF metadata _.ImageDescription_**.
 In this last case, you will need to fill the correponding EXIF field in the jpegs (for images whitout default EXIF metadata).
 This option to fetch from filename or from EXIF is a per-subdirectory option, not a per-file option.

-Until future development, images should be **manually resized** to the desired format and EXIF metadata shuld be inserted in the images with a jpeg format.
+Until future development, images should be **manually resized** to the desired format and EXIF metadata shuld be inserted in the images in a jpeg format, if you do not want to use the filename as the carousel caption.
 The carousel will work even if you do not resize the images, but the result will be a carousel that will expand and contract to fit the single image original size.
 This is needed because in my tests, the resize function in Hugo will remove the EXIF metadata.

 An example of the result can be viewd at the page: https://studio.andrebonfanti.it/intelligenza-artificiale-generazione-render-da-schizzi/